 Points of Pride

-Fourth and fifth grade students participate in a Research Based Instruction (RBI) Fine Arts Program: a research based program with a component that most programs do not have, and that is integration of fine arts.
+Fourth and fifth-grade students participate in a Research-Based Instruction (RBI) Fine Arts Program: a research-based program with a component that most programs do not have, and that is the integration of fine arts.
 It also integrates a curriculum where they could teach their disciplines within the classroom.
-Each grade level focuses on a thematic unit which gives them an opportunity to research, sing, create projects, write reports and present oral presentations.
+Each grade level focuses on a thematic unit which gives them an opportunity to research, sing, create projects, write reports, and present oral presentations.

-In 2017 Vista Hills implemented an active STEAM lab incorporating Science, Technology, Engineering, Science, Arts and Math into the school curriculum.
+In 2017 Vista Hills implemented an active STEAM lab incorporating Science, Technology, Engineering, Science, Arts, and Math into the school curriculum.
 This has added a 21st Century dimension to the activities on campus.
-Band and orchestra is offered to students in 5th and 6th grade.
+Band and orchestra are offered to students in 5th and 6th grade.
 For the past several years these programs have received many awards including superior ratings at band and orchestra competitions.

-Vista Hills also offers numerous extracurricular activities beyond the classroom such as: Crusaders w/Character was established in the 2017-2018 school year as an anti-bullying and kindness club.
+Vista Hills also offers numerous extracurricular activities beyond the classroom such as: Crusaders w/Character which was established in the 2017-2018 school year as an anti-bullying and kindness club.
 The purpose of the club is to promote kindness among each other and reduce bullying.
-As a club the students participate in school activities that encourage students to make right choices in life and at school.
+As a club, the students participate in school activities that encourage students to make the right choices in life and at school.
 The club currently has 76 participants and 10 student leaders composed of 5th and 6th graders.
-The leaders get experience in managing a group of students and delegating task to their assigned group.
+The leaders get experience in managing a group of students and delegating tasks to their assigned group.
 Excalibur A service club available to students in grades 3 - 6.
 Membership is open to all who meet the requirements stated: Complete 6 school services and 10 community/home services every 9 weeks.
 All services are voluntary -- not for pay.
 Maintain a 75 and above and E’s or S’s for conduct on all report cards.
 Attend club meetings (One meeting/month).
-Demonstrate character traits such as Responsibility, Respect, Honesty and Kindness.
-Volleyball, basketball and chess are other activities offered afterschool.
+Demonstrate character traits such as Responsibility, Respect, Honesty, and Kindness.
+Volleyball, basketball, and chess are other activities offered after school.